 Ongoing Customer Due Diligence and Remediations

-Enhanced due diligence (EDD) is a KYC process that provides a greater level of scrutiny of potential business partnerships and highlights risk that cannot be detected by customer due diligence.
+Enhanced due diligence (EDD) is a KYC and AML process that provides a greater level of scrutiny of potential business partnerships and highlights risk that cannot be detected by customer due diligence.
 EDD goes beyond CDD and looks to establish a higher level of identity assurance by obtaining the customer’s identity and address, and evaluating the risk category of the customer.

 Enhanced due diligence is specifically designed for dealing with high-risk or high-net worth customers and large transactions.
 Because these customers and transactions pose greater risks to the financial sector, they are heavily regulated and monitored in order to ensure that everything is on the up and up.